Influential Woman · Entertainment

 Being an artist is the greatest gift of my life.
 It has taught me empathy, resilience, and the power of human connection.
 I truly believe that art has the ability to heal.
 When we tell a story and someone feels seen, understood, or inspired, something powerful happens.

 At a time when the world often feels disconnected, we need more human connection, compassion, and understanding.
 Art brings people together.
 It reminds us of our shared humanity.
-If I can touch even one life through my work, then I know I'm fulfilling my purpose.
+If I can help even one life through my work, then I know I'm fulfilling my purpose.
 That's what it's all about, and that's how we change the world.

 Her Interview